wilsone24/Optimization-Project/README.md

 ### Details about your selection

 First, we clean the data to remove dimensionless diamonds.
 Based on the initial analysis, we choose a linear regression model due to the high correlation between price and many variables, considering that there could be a linear relationship and price is a continuous variable.
-We select carat and x as our model variables.
+We select carat and z as our model variables.

 ![Eq Model](https://github.com/wilsone24/Optimization-Project/assets/118389840/3fa4acae-745c-4587-9c9e-854537ef6ec9)